 AA3050: DL astronomy dissertation – supervising two distance learning students working their final dissertations at the end of their path through the UCLan distance learning degree in astronomy.
-Module leader in 2019/20.
+Module leader.

 AP4852: Advanced lab – supervising a student on a radio astronomy project, investigating star formation and accretion processes in nearby galaxies.

 AP4553: MPhys project – supervising a student working on observations of a binary supermassive black hole candidate.
 This student was involved in an observing proposal to acquire follow-up observations, and later went on to study for a PhD.

 PhD students – I am co-supervising a PhD student working on the Pebbles survey, 2017-2020.